 With any historic buildings, caretaking is a continuous process.
 We’ll be carefully attending to the property all year long.

-Innkeeper: Deb will help you with your reservation and breakfast.
+Innkeeper: Daisy will help you with your reservation and breakfast.